RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 **Option D is not useful in a tabletop exercise; only critical participants in the organization should take part in the tabletop**.

-### Question # 3 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
+### [tricky] Question # 3 - You are in charge of creating the business continuity and disaster recovery (BC/DR) plan and procedures for your organization.
 Your organization has its production environment hosted by a cloud provider, and you have appropriate protections in place.
 Which of the following is a significant consideration for your BC/DR backup?
 A. Enough personnel at the BC/DR recovery site to ensure proper operations.
 B. Good cryptographic key management.
 C. Access to the servers where the BC/DR backup is stored.